Earn community service hours, build your resume, give your time and talents to build the nonprofit and create a

 The Saint Louis Story Stitchers Artists Collective are Artists in Residence at the Kranzberg Arts Center in Grand Center.
-Professional artists and Teen Council members gather every Saturday.
+Professional artists and Youth Council members gather every Saturday.
 The Studio Theater at Kranzberg Arts Center is where members discuss art, music, and make plans to grow our project.
 In addition the Stitchers Storefront Studio at 616 N Skinker, just off the Delmar Loop, is open for recording, editing and publishing.

 Some Saturdays include community exploration.
 The Collective has visited arts professionals and cultural institutions such as the Contemporary Art Museum, Bruno David Gallery, the World Chess Hall of Fame, the Saint Louis Art Museum and attend performances such as A Raisin in the Sun, a fabulous performance by The Black Rep at Harris Stowe University.